postnl/woocommerce/readme.txt

 * Fix: Warning: invalid argument supplied .... class-wc-shipping-flat-rate.php.

 = 3.1.8 (2019-11-12) =
-* Fix: Check if there is connection with MyParcel
+* Fix: Check if there is connection with PostNL

 = 3.1.7 (2019-07-16) =
-* Fix: Search in order grid MyParcel shipment
+* Fix: Search in order grid PostNL shipment
 * Fix: More than 5 products for World shipments

 = 3.1.6 (2019-07-04) =